barunitsolutions/pdfgenerator/README.md

 # pdfgenerator
-The is application for customized PDF generation
+The application is for customized PDF generation
 Node Modules is not uploaded
-# To run
+# To run execute the following commands
 npm instal
 node pdfgenerator.js